• Skip to primary navigation

 pin image showing both stacks of 5 and 6 cooled and set chocolate peanut butter no bake cookies ready to eat

-Rich and fudgy Chocolate Peanut Butter No Bake Cookies are super easy to make with just 7 ingredients!
-These stove top cookies are ready in only 30 minutes, without turning the oven on to bake!
-Plus, they're an extremely popular cookie that everyone loves!
+Chocolate peanut butter no-bake cookies are super easy to make rich and fudgy cookies with just 7 ingredients!
+This stove-top treat is ready in only 30 minutes without turning the oven on to bake.
+Plus, they're an extremely popular cookie that everyone loves.

 cooled and set chocolate peanut butter no bake cookies are ready to eat, stacked here in a set of five cookies with some assorted cookies in the background